seborama/gal/README.md

 Notes:

 - a Tree may contain one or more sub-Trees (recursively or not) to hold functions or to express associativity.
-- Calculation is performed in successive executions of by decreased operator precedence.
+- Calculation is performed in successive rounds of decreased operator precedence.
+This is to enforce natural associativity.

+## Code structure

+The main entry point is `Eval` in `gal.go`.

+`Eval` instantiates a `TreeBuilder` optionally with configuration (notably to pass a map of variable names and values).
+It subsequently calls `TreeBuilder`'s `FromExpr` method to create a `Tree` from the expression to be evaluated.

+Finally, `Tree`'s `Eval` method performs the evaluation of the `Tree` and returns the resultant `Value` to `gal.go`'s `Eval` function.